Corporate Sustainability Due Diligence Directive (CSDDD)

 The Commission’s proposal for a directive published on 23 February 2022 has been discussed during the French, Czech, Swedish and Spanish Presidencies.
 The Council’s general approach was adopted by the Competitiveness Council on 1 December 2022.
 Trilogue negotiations between Parliament, the Council and the Commission began on 8 June 2023 and a political agreement was reached on 13 December 2023.
 Belgium, together with the European Parliament, has made technical amendments to the legal text on the basis of the political agreement.

 The Council adopted the outcome of the negotiations at Coreper I in March 2024.
 The European Parliament formally approved the text 24th of April 2024.
-The directive still needs to be formally endorsed by the Council, signed and published in the EU Official Journal.
+The directive was published in the EU Official Journal on 5th of July 2024 and it entered into force on July 25th.
 Member States will have tow years to transpose the new legislation into their national laws.

 The directive will apply gradually apply to the largest companies: